Top US commander wants more aggressive Afghan push this year

 Votel, too, said he believes efforts are trending in the right direction, as Afghanistan's military replaces older commanders with younger officers.
 Recruitment is being maintained at a rapid pace.

-But as winter arrives, Votel said the Afghan army must stay on the offense and prepare for greater fighting once the weather improves.
+But as winter arrives, Votel said the Afghan army must stay on the offense and prepare for greater fighting when the weather improves.

 "We frequently talk about these fighting seasons, but as you know the fighting never actually ends," Votel said.